 Bidding on a Level Playing Ground

-If you’re a commercial building owner or property manager, you face a unique set of challenges when it comes to contracting roof replacement or repair services – not the least of which is deciding on the best quote for your needs.
-It’s far too easy to become confused and overwhelmed with conflicting information by various contractors, each of whom has their own reasons for telling you what you need done on your roof, which materials are needed, etc.
+If you’re a commercial building owner or property manager, you face a unique set of challenges when contracting commercial roof replacement or repair services – not the least of which is deciding on the best quote for your needs.
+It’s far too easy to become confused and overwhelmed with conflicting information by various contractors, each of whom has their reasons for telling you what you need to be done on your roof, which materials are required etc.

 When five different contractors present five different options on multiple aspects of a roofing project, ranging from a basic roof coating to a full roof replacement – and with wildly varying price points – how can you accurately determine what you really need, let alone how much you should pay?

 In situations like these, it’s beneficial to work with a third-party specialist, particularly a builder’s manufacturer representative like RoofSource.
 Working with a specialist helps you put the bidding on a level playing ground, so each bid is for the same work scope.

 Let’s talk about how working with a manufacturer rep can simplify the process of getting an accurate quote, giving you increased confidence in your decisions about your roofing project.

 Benefits of Partnering with a Builders Manufacturer Representative